 At-home detox has become popular over the years.
 While it is usually possible to make significant strides in overcoming alcohol, nicotine, or caffeine addiction with appropriate support, the dangers of detoxing at home without professional supervision can result in major health complications — or even death.

-A desire to detox is important, but detox should not be done alone.
+A desire to detox is important, but you should not undergo detox alone.
 Let’s explore why.

 Why It Is Dangerous to Detox at Home